AdobeXD/plugin-samples/known-issues.md

 ## User Interface

 - Checkboxes may fail to render correctly if in a scrollable container.
 To work around this issue, make sure the containing element has a background color. (`transparent` does not count; macOS only.)
-- Dialogs are neither movable nor resizable.
-- It is not possible to show multiple dialogs at once, *except* for file and folder pickers.
 - It is not possible to trigger the emoji selector in a text field on macOS.
-- It is not possible to intercept the **ESC** gesture when dismissing a dialog.
-Dialogs are always dismissible using **ESC**.
 - SVG images are not supported in the UI.
 - When tabbing in a scroll view, the scroll view is not automatically scrolled to ensure the target control is in view (macOS Only).
-- When **TAB**ing in Windows 10, the focus border may appear incorrectly on some elements.
 - Inline layout is not supported.
 Inline elements will render as `block` elements instead.
-- On Windows 10, the tab order in a dialog's footer may be reversed.

 ### HTML Elements